foundersandcoders/old-coursebook/sgc/README.md

 ### Week 2
 + Consider adding to week 2 learning outcomes: CORS, JSONP and callbacks
 + Definitely continue giving students 3 different APIs, they really liked comparing the use of different APIs

+### Weeks 9-12
++ Introduce more practice on splitting up problems into tasks to be divided amongst a team earlier on
++ Maybe students can pitch ideas for projects to ensure everyone is working on something they enjoy
++ Working for **one** week in a team of 8 in a very valuable experience - the feeling in the room was that this would not be enjoyable for more than one week
+  + These larger teams should have a scrum master (this should be enforced rather than suggested)
+  + Some people became unengaged because there was less pressure to deliver _as individuals_ - keep the pressure and accountability up